pocketxjl/humanoid-control/README.md

 catkin build humanoid_controllers humanoid_legged_description mujoco_sim
 # To start simulation with the cheat state estimator.
 # Input the gait command, and press SPACE on mujoco simulation window.
+# NOTE: The program is not yet fully refined, and the robot is unstable in the stance state.
+If you want to run it, you need to enter "trot" in the gait command window, then quickly press the SPACE in the Mujoco window to start the simulation.
 roslaunch humanoid_controllers load_cheat_controller.launch
 # To start only the NMPC module and simulate with OCS2 dummy node
 roslaunch humanoid_dummy legged_robot_sqp.launch